Control Review: Like walking through an expertly crafted nightmare

 Verdict

-With a price of $59.99 it is in the tier of premium games and it seems slightly higher than it should be.
+With a price tag of Rs 3,499 it is in the tier of premium games and it seems slightly higher than it should be.
+But this would be a great buy for PC gamers the price mentioned on the Epic Games Store.
 Considering the game mechanics are what makes this stand out, it would make sense for the fans of the genre to go for it instantly.